MISP/misp-rfc/sightingdb-format/raw.md

 ## Overview

 The SightingDB format is in JSON [@!RFC8259] format and used to query a SightingDB compatible connector.
 In SightingDB, a Sighting Object is composed of a single JSON object.
-This object contains the following fields: value, first_seen, last_seen, count, tags, ttl, frequency and manifold.
+This object contains the following fields: value, first_seen, last_seen, count, tags, ttl and manifold.

 ### Attribute Storage